Enjoy Day 1

 💡 for more examples see 👉 rust-by-example

-Variables, println, assert_eq, for
+Variables, println, assert_eq

 fn main() {